FStranieri/chat_sample_cloud_functions/README.md

 About [HUAWEI Cloud Functions](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-cloudfunction-guidancen-0000001324585185)

+# What You Will Need

+## Hardware Requirements

+- A computer running a text editor or IDE for JS development

+## Software Requirements

+- Node.js v10.12.0 or later

 # SETUP

 1) each project contains a folder named `resource`, you need to upload your [credentials file](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-cloudfunction-download-credentials-0000001328608158) into it;